 U.S. citizens and permanent residents with demonstrated financial need may request a waiver of the application fee.
 Please refer to the Eligibility Guidelines as set by the Graduate Division to see if you qualify for a waiver.

-The CSE department also has a limited number of fee waivers available.
+The CSE department also has a limited number of fee waivers availablefor students who have demonstrated a significant contribution to diversity throughout their educational lives.
 If you would like to request a CSE department fee waiver, please fill out the Fee Waiver Application.

-The University of California, San Diego does NOT waive or defer the required application fees (U.S.) graduate admissions application fee for any foreign applicants.
-If a foreign applicant attempts to submit an application without the required fee it will not be processed or considered until the fee is paid.
+The University of California, San Diego does NOT waive or defer the required application fees for any foreign applicants.
+If a foreign applicant attempts to submit an application without the required fee, it will not be processed or considered until the fee is paid.
 There is no appeal mechanism.